 Photographer: Unknown / Shutterstock

-The buildings are made of mud and straw and their thick walls keep the ambient temperature warm in winter and cool in summer.
+The buildings are made of mud and straw and their thick walls keep the ambie temperature warm in wier and cool in summer.
 For religious reasons and to preserve traditions, the village lacks electricity, running water, and a modern sewage system, and is still run in traditional ways.
 It is both a National Historic Site and a UNESCO World Heritage Site and is a living example of Native American architecture and culture.

 Saltford Manor House; England

-Photographer: Unknown / saltfordenvironmentgroup.org.uk
+Photographer: Unknown / saltfordenvironmegroup.org.uk

 Kirkjubor Farmhouse; Faroe Islands